 If your business’ operating system is doing its job the owner’s/s’ life should improve as well as the business results improve as the business grows.
 If yours is not, then you may be using the wrong tools, and it may be time to review your operating system.

 Business thought leader, Gino Wickman, does a great job outlining a simple and powerful business operating system, the EOS®, the Entrepreneurial Operating System®, that breaks the business into six key components .
 The structure delivers a company that runs simply and smoothly, has developed a leadership team that will build the company for you with more focus, more growth, and more enjoyment.
 The leadership team and the structure does the heavy lifting and not the owner.
 The framework describes how and who are the right people for your team, how and what organizational structure you should have, what and how are the key metrics to track, and much more.
-Wickman does an extremely thorough job of describing all of the critical elements needed to achieve the operating system that you need, including diagrams and sample downloadable documents.
-Full disclosure, I am an EOS® Implementer and for best results business owners find the outcome is faster, more robust with much stronger results with EOS® implementer to facilitate the business’ transformation, but the book does a great job at revealing the full recipe for success for those who want to self-implement too.
+Wickman does an extremely thorough job of describing all of the critical elements needed to achieve the operating system and the full recipe for success through self-implementation.

 The book bring together transformative best practices from some of our best business minds into one simplified system.
 I highly recommend the book as a new “must have” for every business owner’s nightstand.
 To learn more check out the first chapter of the book by clicking here.
 Be warned, you may be hooked from the start.